Skip to main content

 How to Choose a Safe Aesthetics Practitioner in the UK (2026)

-How to find a safe, qualified aesthetics practitioner for Botox and fillers in the UK.
+How to find a safe, qualified aesthetics practitioner for anti-wrinkle injections and dermal fillers in the UK.
 Qualifications to check, red flags, and questions to ask before treatment.

 How do you find a safe practitioner for anti-wrinkle injections or fillers?
-The UK aesthetics industry is not fully regulated — almost anyone can legally inject Botox or fillers in England.
+The UK aesthetics industry is not fully regulated — almost anyone can legally administer these treatments in England.
 This guide explains what to check and what to avoid.

 The regulation gap